 Web Literacy Map

 The WebMaker project, through the Web Literacy Map, has defined skills needed to optimally read, write, and participate on the Web.
 We use Web literacy skills as tags on MDN to help our users find the resources that best suit their needs:

-- The information in the article helps the reader understand how to critically evaluate information you find on the Web
+- The information in the article helps the reader understand how to critically evaluate information they find on the Web

-- how to create and curate content for the Web
+- The document explains how to create and curate content for the Web.

-- how to code and/or create interactive experiences on the Web
+- How to write code and/or to create interactive experiences on the Web.

 - The article's content covers ways to create resources with others.

-- how to help keep the Web accessible to everybody
+- The article provid=deshow to help keep the Web accessible to everybody

 Putting it all together

 So to each page you assign tags from several tag types, for example